cloudfoundry/java-buildpack-system-test/README.md

 | `CF_TARGET` | The Cloud Foundry instance to use, e.g. `https://api.run.pivotal.io`.
 | `CF_USERNAME` | A Cloud Foundry username, which often consists of an email address.

-Note: when running tests in Eclipse, you can set environment variables in a run configuration.
+Note: when running tests in Eclipse or IntelliJ IDEA, you can set environment variables in a run configuration.

 ## Building